 CNUs RDHAP Education program is offered as a web-based continuing education program.
 This course fulfills the DHBC’s requirement for a 150-hour education program needed to apply for the Registered Dental Hygienist in Alternative Practice (RDHAP) license in the State of California.

 CNU’s RDHAP Education Program is 4 months in length and is offered on-line.
-The program is offered two times a year, with a spring and a fall session.
-The first and last days of the course are live events and take place through live on-line sessions.
+The program is offered two times a year, with a Spring and a Fall session.
+The first and last days of the course are live events that take place through live on-line sessions.

 During the asynchronous (on-line but not real time) portion of the program, students view presentations, take on-line quizzes, complete other exercises and participate in small learning group on-line discussions using their personal computers.
-They also have assignments to prepare and submit clinical case and other reports at the end of each section of the curriculum.
+They also prepare assignments, submit clinical case reports and other reports at the end of each section of the curriculum.

 In addition, there are 3 live webinars during the time between the first and last live days of the program.

 Topics covered in this 4-month program are: